 - Time?
-How much quicker than last year?
+How much guicker than last year?
 How much slower? - Number?
 How many?
 How many more than last year?
 How many more than when we started the program?
 Number achieved versus number required (or planned)?
 How many of a certain type? - What score?
 What score for group x versus group y?
 How much are scores changing for x group or staying the same? - All?
 Partial?
 None? - Specific names, models, brands? - Why?
 How?
 When? - How have participants' attitudes towards X changed?
-How have their behaviors in X situation changed? - Is the quality of the program improved?
+How have their behaviors in X situation changed? - Is the quality of the program improved by the program's activities?
 Was the content of the event more relevant than that of the last event, or the content presented last year?